JerrySwan/Astraiea/README.md

 Geoffrey Neumann, Jerry Swan, Mark Harman and John A. Clark

 Astraiea is a tool kit for the fair comparison of experimental results.
-While applicable to the analysis of any experimental treatments, it contains additional functionality for assessing search based software engineering techniques.
+While applicable to the analysis of any experimental treatments, it contains additional functionality for assessing Search Based Software Engineering techniques, in accordance with the seminal paper on statistical methods for software engineering by Arcuri and Briand [1].

+Astraiea development is funded by the [DAASE EPSRC grant](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/J017515/1).
 If you use Astraiea, please be kind enough to cite the associated papers:

 ```
 @inproceedings{Neumann:2014:EET:2598394.2609850,